-At the Law Offices of Alan M. Cohen LLC we never give up trying to collect monies from your debtors.
+At the Law Offices of Alan M. Cohen LLC we never give up the debt collection process on your behalf.
 We don’t waste your time sending letters or making phone calls.
 We know that you already did that.

-Instead, upon receiving a case, we start looking for the debtor’s assets and draft the complaint in the way most likely to collect the bad debt.
-After we immediately draft a complaint we promptly file it with the court seeking where appropriate , ex parte attachments of your debtor’s bank account, income stream, real property, personal property, using bank attachments, real estate attachments, personal property attachments, keeper attachments, garageman liens, mechanic’s liens, reach and apply injunctions, equitable injunctions and/or Rule 65 Injunctions.
+Instead, upon receiving a case, our debt collection process starts by looking for the debtor’s assets and drafting the complaint in the way most likely to collect the bad debt.
+After we immediately draft a complaint we promptly file it with the court seeking where appropriate, ex parte attachments of your debtor’s bank account, income stream, real property, personal property, using bank attachments, real estate attachments, personal property attachments, keeper attachments, garageman liens, mechanic’s liens, reach and apply injunctions, equitable injunctions and/or Rule 65 Injunctions.

 We never give up.